-Let’s build a new era of restoration
+Let’s build a new era of sustainability

 Civil engineers, operators, and those in the public sector are all too aware of the problems, and they fight for the funds to correct them.
 But according to the American Society of Engineers, there remains a USD 2 trillion funding gap over the next decade in the United States alone.
-This means that we can expect the infrastructure to continue to deteriorate.
+Factor this in with anticipated extreme weather incidents and we can expect our infrastructure to continue to deteriorate.

 - 9.1% of bridges are structurally deficient